LifeBogger presents the Full Story of a Defensive Genius best known by the Nickname; “The Big Friendly Giant”.

-Yes, everyone knows about his defensive abilities but few consider our Per Mertesacker’s Biography, which is quite interesting.
+Yes, everyone knows about his defensive abilities but few consider our version of Per Mertesacker’s Biography, which is quite interesting.
 Now, without further ado, let’s begin.

 Per Mertesacker Childhood Story – Early Life and Family Background:

 He was born and raised a Protestant Christian and as the only child of his mother, Bärbel Mertesacker (School Secretary) and father, Stefan Mertesacker (Amateur football coach).

 He was also the typical type of child who would wear adult shoes, with that of his dad being worn most time.
 Per showed the typical characteristics of the last born, only child and only son of his parents.